-That said, since “Hey, what’s your credit score?” isn’t exactly a romantic line, here are some ways to maintain open dialogue — which is important even if you aren’t merging bank accounts.
+That said, “Hey, what’s your credit score?” isn’t exactly a romantic line.

 Obviously, it’s a fantasy question, so you shouldn’t read too much into their answers, but talking about what you would do with a windfall is a good way to introduce the topic of money without putting too much pressure on either of you to talk about your actual cash.

 Navigating money and relationships can be tricky.
 Let’s say your partner likes to drop a few hundred dollars on an expensive meal at your regular date night.

 While the bill may drive you nuts, try to focus on why he values this experience.
 Is he a foodie?
 Does he love being in-the-know?
-Does he want to impress you and show you how much you mean to him?
+Does he want to impress you and show you how much you mean to him through buying gifts?

 Similarly, ask yourself why this bothers you.
 Does it say anything about your willingness (or unwillingness) to go with the flow?
 Is it because your parents were frugal?
-Is it because you prefer money to be invested?
+Is it because you prefer to invest your money?
 Is it because you feel like you don’t need fancy dinners to cement your bond?

-Whatever the reason is, the more you’re able to pinpoint and discuss the reasons for both of your feelings, the more you can have an honest discussion about the best way forward.
+Whatever the reason, the more you’re able to pinpoint and discuss the origins of both your feelings, the more you can start talking money in an honest way that helps you move forward.

-If you’re building credit, you may want to hide the exact number of your debt, or downplay the financial struggles you’ve had.
+You may be tempted to hide the exact number of your debt, or downplay the financial struggles you’ve had.
 Don’t.

-What becomes a deal breaker in most relationships isn’t the number itself, but the dishonesty and lies that might make a partner feel like they can’t trust you or your word.
+What becomes a deal breaker in many relationships isn’t the number itself, but the dishonesty and lies that might make a partner feel like they can’t trust you.
 “Omitting information can also be seen as lying, so don’t do it,” says dating expert Bonnie Winston.

-Try and find an opportune moment to introduce the subject by sharing a bit of your financial history and your savings goals for the future.
-Let your partner know that while this is hard for you to discuss and you may want to take time on the details, it is important to you that they know where you are coming from.
+Try to find an opportune moment to share a bit of your financial history and your savings goals for the future.
+Let your partner know that while talking money is hard for you and you may want to take time before sharing all the gory details, you want her to understand where you're coming from.

 Let’s say your partner has some pretty major financial red flags.

-Were they paying for school?
-Were they living in an expensive city?
-You’re not looking for an excuse so much as a reason whether this type of spending may or may not continue in the future.
+Was he paying for school?
+Was she living in an expensive city?
+You’re not looking for an excuse so much as a sense of whether this type of spending is likely to continue in the future.

 Finally, look to the future.
-Does your partner have a plan to pay down their debt (without needing your assistance?)
-And how will you and your partner align on money goals moving forward?
+Does your partner have a plan to pay down this debt (without your assistance)?
+How will you and your partner align on money goals moving forward?

-Many couples—even married ones—decide to split their accounts into yours, mine, and ours, where both partners put money into a mutual bank account to pay for shared expenses like housing.
+Many couples—even married ones—decide to split their accounts into yours, mine and ours, where both partners put money into a shared bank account to pay for expenses like housing.
 That way, you can still spend (or pay down debt) independently.